shipstatic/.github/profile/README.md

 npx @shipstatic/ship ./dist
 ```

 No installation, no account, no API key, no configuration.
 The assistant can publish immediately and, seconds later, you have a real, public URL to share.
-You'll also get a claim link to move the site into your own account.
-Unclaimed sites stay online for three days.

 Need to share privately?
 Just add `--password`.
 The site will ask for it before anyone can access it, perfect for client drafts, reports, and works in progress.